AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 # Create a mesh

 1. Create and save a JSON configuration file that defines the properties of your mesh.
 Your mesh is defined by a combination of [handlers] and [transforms].
 In this example, the file name is `mesh.json`.
-The `meshId` is the case-sensitive name you want to assign to your mesh configuration.

     **NOTE:** The following example adds both an Adobe Commerce instance (with Live Search enabled) and an Adobe Experience Manager instance to the mesh.
 The GraphQL endpoints for Commerce and Live Search are different, therefore you must configure them separately.